zrcjessica/ensemble_distillation/docs/lentiMPRA_data_summary.md

     - 109156/112599 seqs have complementary forward seqs with replicate level mean & std. of activity
   - **218312 seqs from complementary fwd/rev pairs**
   - **7393 seqs (other)**

+### Distillation data for mean+aleatoric+epistemic models
+- `K562_distillation_data_with_epistemic.h5`: used to train distilled lentiMPRA models with mean+aleatoric+epistemic output heads.
+Contains ensemble-level metrics based on ensemble of lentiMPRA models w/ mean+aleatoric outputs appended to replicate mean+std data.
+To train a distilled model with epistemic uncertainty prediction where the epistemic uncertainty concerns the activity prediction, remember to omit the last column.
+  - `y_train` contains average of ensemble predictions on `X_train` and the standard deviation of the ensemble predictions using the ensemble of lentiMPRA models w/ mean+aleatoric outputs.
+  - `y_test`, `y_val`: contains replicate mean and std. and the standard deviation of the ensemble predictions on `X_test` and `X_val, respectively.

 ## Train/Test/Val splits
 80/10/10